gavin-reji123/CAR_RENTAL_SYSTEM_QT/README.md

 3) this project also links with several websites such as twitter,paytm,instagram.

 NOTE:
-there is a typo error in this project the login class work as the signup procedure and the sign up class work as the login procedure.
+there is a typo error in this project, the login class work as the signup procedure and the sign up class work as the login procedure.